7 Quick Steps To Take Before The Next Stimulus Check Arrives

 It takes two minutes to sign up, plus Stash will give you a $5 sign-up bonus once you deposit $5 into your account.

+We know what you’re thinking: This is probably expensive and confusing.
 But a life-insurance search engine called LeapLife makes it easy.
 In less than a minute, LeapLife will match you with personalized quotes from many of the big-time insurance companies (including Pacific Life, Lincoln and Prudential).

 6. Add up to 300 Points to Your Credit Score

 Good news for us “normal” folk: Your credit score has nothing to do with your income.
 Yes, having more money might mean you don’t have to take out loans or buy groceries on credit.
 But, in reality, you and me could have the same credit score as, say, a certain someone who owns Amazon.
 Heck, ours could be even better.